 Long story short, 8-bit + FRC monitors cannot display the wide range of extra colors in the 10-bit channel, so they use the Frame Rate Control technique to display a color not present in their color gamut.

 It is crucial to understand what true 8-bit and 8-bit + FRC monitors are before you make a purchase.
 From the above discussions, it is understood that why 8-bit + FRC is not actually a true 10-bit monitor but offers colors similar to a 10-bit monitor.
 Let’s discuss some more things before you choose an 8-bit or 8-bit FRC monitor.

 Selecting one display over another

 The most significant drawback in viewing 10-bit content in an 8-bit display is banding.
-Banding can cause very uncomfortable viewing experience especially when there is color grading in the scene, like a sunset, or sunrise.
-Dithering comes to the rescue in such situations by introducing noise to a scene where there banding is prominent.
+Banding can cause a very uncomfortable viewing experience especially when there is color grading in the scene, like a sunset, or sunrise.
+Dithering comes to the rescue in such situations by introducing noise to a scene where banding is prominent.
 This way, the noise cancels out the effects of banding and provides a viewable experience.
 Similarly, the FRC technique improves viewing quality without causing banding.
 Banding is most visible while playing games or any scene that has color grading.
 FRC could be really helpful in those times.

 Are you a Casual User?